-We presently only have a validly issued patent with claims related to certain features of the current version of the CHEMOSAT/Melphalan HDS system in the United States and other parts of the CHEMOSAT/Melphalan HDS system are protected by trade secret.
-Outside the United States, we have no patent protection for the CHEMOSAT/Melphalan HDS system and rely on trade secret protection.
-Without patent protection in the EEA, the CHEMOSAT system will only be covered by trade secret protection.
+We presently only have a validly issued patent with claims related to certain features of the current version of CHEMOSAT/Melphalan/HDS in the United States and other parts of CHEMOSAT/Melphalan/HDS are protected by trade secret.
+Outside the United States, we have no patent protection for CHEMOSAT/Melphalan/HDS and rely on trade secret protection.
+Without patent protection in the EEA, CHEMOSAT will only be covered by trade secret protection.
 Unlike patents, trade secrets are only recognized under applicable law if they are kept secret by restricting their disclosure to third parties.
 We protect our trade secrets and proprietary knowledge in part through confidentiality agreements with employees, consultants and other parties.
 However, certain consultants and third parties with whom we have business relationships, and to whom in some cases we have disclosed trade secrets and other proprietary knowledge, may also provide services to other parties in the medical device industry, including companies, universities and research organizations that are developing competing products.
 In addition, some of our former employees who were exposed to certain of our trade secrets and other proprietary knowledge in the course of their employment may seek employment with, and become employed by, our competitors.
 We cannot be assured that consultants, employees and other third parties with whom we have entered into confidentiality agreements will not breach the terms of such agreements by improperly using or disclosing our trade secrets or other proprietary knowledge or that we will have adequate remedies for any such breach.

 Trade secret protection does not prevent independent discovery of the technology or proprietary information or use of the same.
 Competitors may independently duplicate or exceed our technology in whole or in part.
-If we are not successful in maintaining the confidentiality of our technology, the loss of trade secret protection or know-how relating to the CHEMOSAT/Melphalan HDS system will significantly impair our ability to commercialize the CHEMOSAT system in the EEA, and our value and results of operations will be harmed.
+If we are not successful in maintaining the confidentiality of our technology, the loss of trade secret protection or know-how relating to CHEMOSAT/Melphalan/HDS will significantly impair our ability to commercialize CHEMOSAT in the EEA, and our value and results of operations will be harmed.
 In particular, we rely on trade secret protection for the filter media, which is a key component of our system.

 Similar considerations apply in any other foreign country where we receive approval.
-Since we do not have valid issued patents for the current version of the CHEMOSAT/Melphalan HDS system in these countries, our ability to successfully commercialize the CHEMOSAT/Melphalan HDS system will depend on our ability to maintain trade secret protection in these markets.
+Since we do not have valid issued patents for the current version of CHEMOSAT/Melphalan/HDS in these countries, our ability to successfully commercialize CHEMOSAT/Melphalan/HDS will depend on our ability to maintain trade secret protection in these markets.